Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 8. In men, potency may decrease or disappear.

-9. Women experience increased pain during their period.
+9. Women experience increased pain during menstruation.

 Diagnostic procedure